 The cost for Abode's Smart Security kit averages around $200.
 You can choose to stay with the Smart Security kit or you can purchase a variety of other devices separately.
 Monitoring costs $20 a month or $200 a year.

-Unless you choose to purchase Vivint's equipment, your monthly Flex costs for monitoring will be $29.99 for the Smart Protect plan, $39.99 for the Smart Protect and Control plan or $49.99 for the Smart Complete plan.
+Unless you choose to purchase Vivint's equipment, your monthly Flex costs for monitoring will be $29.99 for the Smart Security Service plan and $39.99 for the Smart Home Service plan.
 The company does offer finance plans if you qualify.

 The Abode home security system includes the main hub, a key fob for remote access, security cameras that have built-in motion sensors, and a single entry sensor for a door or window.

-The Vivint package includes a control panel, motion detector, entry sensors, and environmental sensors.
-Home automation and indoor/outdoor cameras are sold separately but can be included with any package.
+Vivint packages include a control panel, motion detector, entry sensors, and environmental sensors.
+Home automation and indoor/outdoor cameras are sold separately, but can be included with any package.
 All Vivint equipment comes with a lifetime warranty.

 Abode is installed by the homeowner or renter.
 Installation is simple and does not require any tools to complete.
 Both installation and setup take less than an hour to complete.